 If you live in the Northwest, consider the cultures, causes and communities that influence your life and education goals.
 You might find scholarships from organizations close to home.
 A few examples:

-Check out scholarships from local philanthropic organizations.
-For example, the Seattle Foundation is home to the Atsuhiko Tateuchi Memorial Scholarship, which supports students of Japanese or Asian ancestry, including learners in the UW Certificate in UX & Visual Interface Design.
+▸ Check out scholarships from local philanthropic organizations.
+For example, the Seattle Foundation now offers several funding opportunities in partnership with ScholarshipAmerica, including the Atsuhiko Tateuchi Memorial Scholarship, which supports students of Japanese or Asian ancestry seeking support to continue a certificate or degree.